tsuru/base-platform/README.md

 - create the /home/application directory
 - properly set paths permissions
 - install deploy-agent
-- plase the base deploy script in the path ``/var/lib/tsuru/base/deploy``
+- place the base deploy script in the path ``/var/lib/tsuru/base/deploy``

 The image also provides the following required components: